turbot/steampipe-plugin-pagerduty/docs/tables/pagerduty_escalation_policy.md

   and jsonb_array_length(teams) < 1;
 ```

-### List policies that does not repeat if no one acknowledges incidents
+### List policies that does not repeat if incidents are not acknowledged

 ```sql
 select